MarcusStrobl/scikit-gstat/README.rst

 ============

 This module offers at the current state a scipy-styled `Variogram` class for performing geostatistical analysis.
-This class is can be used to derive variograms.
+This class can be used to derive variograms.
 Key benefits are a number of semivariance estimators and theoretical variogram functions.
 The module is planned to be hold in the manner of scikit modules and be based upon `numpy` and `scipy` whenever possible.
 There is also a distance matrix extension available, with a function for calculating n.dimensional distance matrices for the variogram.